kmatton/walk-the-talk/README.md

 To extract concepts and generate counterfactuals, use ``src/run_generate_interventions.py``.

-To collect model responses to both the original and counterfactual questions, use ``src/run_collect_model_responses.py``
+To collect model responses to both the original and counterfactual questions, use ``src/run_collect_model_responses.py``.

+To analye the model's explanations (to determine which concepts it implies influenced its answer choice), use ``src/run_determine_implied_concepts.py``.

 Code for the other steps is coming soon!